 The CIC is required to review the capital plans for all departments, boards, commissions, and committees in town.
-Per Town By-Law, all Department Heads and Chairpersons are required to submit to this committee -- not later than January 1st of each year -- capital plans and a Capital Improvement Worksheet for each capital project to be presented to Town Meeting within that calendar year.
+Per Town By-Law, all Department Heads and Chairpersons are required to submit to this committee -- not later than the end of February of each year -- capital plans and a Capital Improvement Worksheet for each capital project to be presented to Town Meeting within that calendar year.

 As stated in the committee's governing by-law, no capital improvement shall be voted upon at any Town Meeting until it has been presented in written form to this committee for recommendation.
 It is the committee's charter to make recommendations to the Town's Finance Committee and to assist the Town Meeting Members with regard to the priorities of capital expenditures.

-In accordance with the existing Town By-Law and applicable State Law, the committee is responsible for reviewing Town requests in the following four areas:
+In accordance with the existing Town By-Law and related State Law, the committee is responsible for reviewing Town requests in the following four areas:

 - any acquisition, disposition, lease, or transfer of land or personal property;